Open-Finance-Lab/RLSolver_Contest_2025/docs/submission-and-evaluation.markdown

 For example, for the task I, team A might obtain ranks 3, 8, 1 respectively in 3 datasets, while team B obtains ranks 2, 2, 15.
 Then, for each team those three ranks will be multiplied together to obtain the overall score of the team.
 For example, team A will obtain a score of 3x8x1=24 while team B obtains 2x2x15=60.

 The team with the lowest overall score wins.
 The objective value is the most important metric.
-If several teams have the same score of objective value, we will compare the inference time, and the team with the lowest score of inference time wins.
+If several teams have the same score of objective value, we will compare the inference time.

 Submissions are assessed in two categories:
 #### 1. Distribution-wise Reinforcement Learning Methods